Prescribing Information

 14 CLINICAL STUDIES

-14.2 Primary Series With COMIRNATY – Efficacy in Participants 16 Years of Age and Older
+Efficacy of Two-Dose Series (Original Monovalent) in Vaccine-Naïve Individuals 16 Years of Age and Older

 Study 2 is an ongoing, multicenter, multinational, randomized, placebo-controlled, observer-blind, dose-finding, vaccine candidate–selection, and efficacy study in participants 12 years of age and older.
 Randomization was stratified by age: 12 through 15 years of age, 16 through 55 years of age, or 56 years of age and older, with a minimum of 40% of participants in the ≥56-year stratum.
 The study excluded participants who were immunocompromised and those who had previous clinical or microbiological diagnosis of COVID-19.
 Participants with preexisting stable disease, defined as disease not requiring significant change in therapy or hospitalization for worsening disease during the 6 weeks before enrollment, were included as were participants with known stable infection with HIV, hepatitis C virus (HCV), or hepatitis B virus (HBV).